MAGNET’s Mitch Myers unearths a vintage drawing of Ramblin’ Jack and revives Shel Silverstein’s liner notes from innovative 1964 album Jack Elliott

 There’s been an inordinate amount of words devoted to Rambin’ Jack Elliott in the last seven decades.
 No wonder, as he’s the living embodiment of 20th-century Americana, connecting the dots between the likes of Woody Guthrie, Bob Dylan, the Grateful Dead, Jack Kerouac, Willie Nelson and Nico.
 Rather than repeating his many virtues and lifelong eccentricities, we’re going to celebrate everybody’s favorite folk hero by unveiling a forgotten portrait of Ramblin’ Jack Elliott.

-I discovered this sketch among the many fascinating artifacts at the Shel Silverstein Archive, and while strong evidence points to it being drawn by Shel himself (perhaps in the early 1960s), that opinion remains unverified.
+I discovered this sketch among the many fascinating artifacts at the Shel Silverstein Archive, and it turns out that Jack drew the darn thing himself and Shel had kept it safe for decades.
 I hasten to add that Shel and Jack were friendly back then, as evidenced by Shel’s penetrating liner notes for Jack Elliott, Ramblin’ Jack’s 1964 album on Vanguard Records.

 Elliott already had a number of records already under his belt, and his debut for Vanguard included now-familiar songs like “House Of The Rising Sun,” one tune written by Jack’s old running buddy Derroll Adams (“Portland Town”) and, of course, one by his idol, Woody Guthrie (the classic “1913 Massacre”).
 For the LP, Elliott was joined by musicians including bassist Bill Lee (Spike’s dad), pickers Erik Darling, John Herald and Eric Weissberg, folkie duo Ian & Sylvia and John Hammond Jr. and Bob Dylan (under the pseudonym Tedham Porterhouse), who both added harmonica.